GanquanWen/Deduplicator/README.md

 ## Project Description :

+The final program is in folder main, please check the readme in main for details.

+Other folders are for each function.

 The aim of the project：

    * Design and implement an efficient data storage structure that utilizes deduplication.